darryl-h/v-rising-server/README.md

   "Name": "My Awesome World",
   "Description": "",
   "Port": 9876,
-  "QueryPort": 9877,
+  "QueryPort": 9877
+}
 ```
-3) Check to ensure the server is lisening on the expected ports:
+3) Check to ensure the server is listening on the expected ports:
   * With CMD
     * Find the PID of the `VRisingServer.exe` in `Task Manager` (`control` + `shift` + `esc`) in the `Details` tab
     * Run `cmd`